Adjectives with ser or estar

 Ser ⇒ tener conocimiento de algo (to be aware of something)

-Estar ⇒ no perder el conocimiento (to be conscious, not to have lost consciousness)
+Estar ⇒ no perder el conocimiento (not to lose consciousness)

 Ella es consciente de sus errores.
 (She is aware of her mistakes.)